How to Optimize Your Digital Marketing Strategy

 Retargeting is not a good option in the instance where you do not yet have sufficient site traffic.
 If you still need to focus on getting people to your site, it may make sense to shelve retargeting until you reach critical mass.

-SEO is one strategy that’s never completed.
+SEO is one strategy that?’s never completed.
 You should always be working to optimize your site and make updates to ensure you are boosting performance.
+SEO is a form of marketing that all companies should be focusing on.
+There are even law firm marketing services that realise the importance of SEO in gaining clients for their business.

 Creating relevant online content is one of the best ways you can establish your brand’s identity, drive people to your site, nurture leads and educate your customers.
 A solid content strategy can enrich every other aspect of your marketing from email to social media and is one of the most powerful ways to improve your SEO.
 Content provides something valuable to share with fans and followers on social media and something to include in marketing emails that can actually add value.
 Two great resources for establishing a strong content strategy are CopyBlogger and the Content Marketing Institute.